OpenTranslationBible/open-bible/en-GB/18.Job/md/job-24.md

 ## Job 24:1

-> “Why are times not stored up by the Almighty,
+> “Why are times not appointed by the Almighty,
-> And why do those who know Him not see His days?
+> And why do those who know Him not perceive His days?

 ## Job 24:2

-> People remove landmarks;
+> People move boundary stones;
-> They seize and devour flocks.
+> They seize and consume flocks.

 ## Job 24:3